 Under perfect competition, an individual firm does not determine the price of its product.
 Price for its product is determined by the market demand and market supply.
 In Figure 5.1 (a) the demand curve, DD', represents the market demand for the commodity of an industry as a whole.
-Likewise, the supply curve, SS', represents the total supply created by all the firms of the industry (derivation of industry's supply curve has been shown in a following section).
-As Figure 5.1 (a) shows, market price for the industry.
+Likewise, the supply curve, SS', represents the total supply created by all the firms of the industry (derivation of industry's supplycurve has been shown in a following section).
+As Figure 5.1 (a) shows, market price for the industry as a whole is determined at OP.
+This price is given for all the firms of the industry.
 No firm has power to change this price.
 At this price, a firm can sell any quantity.
-It implies that the demand curve for an individual firm is a straight horizontal line, as shown by the line dd' in Figure 5.1 (b), with infinite elasticity.
+It implies that the demand curve for an individual firm is a straight horizontal line, as shown by the line dd' in Figure 5.1 (b), withinfiniteelasticity.